The most reliable cars to own

 If the car you have in mind isn’t covered by any of them, try looking at the results for a similar model – for example, a diesel version of a petrol-powered car.

-Auto Express magazine’s 2015 Driver Power: This customer satisfaction survey of more than 61,000 car owners includes reliability, performance, handling, running costs and build quality.
-Readers voted the Toyota iQ top for reliability, closely followed by the Lexus NX and Lexus IS, and the Hyundai i10.
+Auto Express magazine’s 2016 Driver Power: This customer satisfaction survey of nearly 50,000 car owners includes reliability, performance, handling, running costs and build quality.
+Readers voted the Lexus RS, Lexus IS and Lexus GS as some of the best for reliability.
 Find out more on the Auto Express website.

-Warranty Direct’s 2015 Reliability Index: A good source of information on cars more than three years old.
-It’s based on claims Warranty Direct received from owners of cars outside the manufacturer’s warranty in 2015.
-The most reliable models were the Honda Jazz and Mitsubishi Lancer, followed by the Chevrolet Kalos and Ford Ka.
+Warranty Direct’s 2016 Reliability Index: A good source of information on cars more than three years old.
+It’s based on claims Warranty Direct received from owners of cars outside the manufacturer’s warranty in 2016.
+The most reliable models were the Mitsubishi Lancer, Toyota iQ and Honda Jazz.
 Find out more at reliabilityindex.com.

 The Which?
 Car Survey: Britain’s biggest annual car survey of car owners.
 It groups cars by age – up to three years old and three to seven years old – and fuel type.
 The five most common faults are listed for each model, along with how many days per year it spent off the road and average annual repair costs.